Spray adhesives are contact adhesives applied in a liquid form and then quickly dried to a solid.

 4. Apply a liquid adhesive remover to the surface and allow it to soak in for 10-15 minutes.
 The adhesive will then loosen and can be wiped away.

 5. Apply a paint and varnish remover to the adhesive and allow it to soak in for 30 minutes or more until the adhesive can be removed.

 6. Use a soft cloth and mineral spirits to remove the adhesive.

 7. Grate the surface of the object where the adhesive is using a cheese grater or other hard, fine-toothed grater.

 8. Soak the surface in denatured alcohol until the adhesive loosens and can be removed.

-Although spray adhesives work great for any surface, there are a few drawbacks to using them which you should keep in mind.
+Although spray adhesives work great for any surface, there are a few drawbacks to using them that you should keep in mind.